AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/10-Key concepts/00-Overview.md

 **_OAuth 2.0_**

 The authorization protocol that Google Drive API requires to authenticate your app users.
 If your application uses [Google Sign-in](https://developers.google.com/identity/sign-in/web/sign-in), it handles the OAuth 2.0 flow and application access tokens.

+## Next steps

+In the _Key concepts_ section you can read more about [AODocs basics](/docs/aodocs-staging.altirnao.com/1/c/Guides/10-Key%20concepts/10-Basics%20of%20AODocs) as well as about how you can leverage [concepts and components of AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/10-Key%20concepts/20-Basics%20of%20AODocs%20APIs) to accomplish your goals.